 Global; the prototype needs sunlight to function properly, hence regions with high sunlight are mainly targeted.
 It is constructed to operate off-sewer, to allow functionality in water scarce regions (often coinciding with sunny regions).
 In prototype phase 1, the toilet was laboratory tested.
 A field pilot is part of the planned phase 2.

-University of Colorado Boulder, Sol-Char research team
+This product has been implemented by the University of Colorado Boulder, Sol-Char research team.

 2,600-11,000 USD, depending on the size of the system.

 Communities and households without access to adequate sanitation, wastewater infrastructure, or that use charcoal as an energy source; farmers and other users interested in fertilizer and soil amendments; people interested in recycling and sustainable technology.